 Once set up, they are incredibly easy to continue customizing as you work with them and your financial situation evolves and improves.
 Track your expenses, your income, your financial goals, and even your investment portfolio easily with a completely free and simple to use spreadsheet.
 It’s time to start making some serious money moves on your journey to financial independence.

-Budgeting Tools that Require an Investment
+The Best Budgeting Tools that Require an Investment

 Don’t panic if you have outgrown your free budgeting tool.
 Growth is good!
 Growth means you have your finances under control and you are ready to start making a larger investment in your journey to financial independence.